 Having gestational diabetes does put you at an increased risk of developing diabetes later on in life, too.
 Both you and your baby will be checked for diabetes after birth.

-In many cases, gestational diabetes can be treated with diet and exercise.
-In some cases, you’ll need to take medication like metformin or insulin to lower your blood sugar.
+In many cases, gestational diabetes can be treated with diet and exercise alone.
+In some cases, you may need to take oral medication such as metformin (Glucophage, Glumetza) or injectable insulin to lower your blood sugar.

+It’s not just food alone that can help you stay healthy with gestational diabetes.
 In addition to maintaining a well-balanced diet, there are other things you can do to have a healthy pregnancy: